ansible/role-secure-docker-daemon/README.md

 Secure Docker Daemon
 ====================

 Use to generate the key files and certificates needed to secure the Docker daemon.
+Certificates and keys are created on the target host, which will typically be the Docker daemon host.
+If you plan on connecting to the Docker daemon from a remote host, add a play in your playbook that uses the copy module to copy the client files to the remote host.

 Requirements
 ------------

-The following packages should alredy be installed on the target host:
+The following packages should already be installed on the target host:

 - openssl

 Role Variables
 --------------